History of HOPE

 An affirmation of life

-In 1978, Gail Grenier Sweet’s parents and young brother were killed in a car accident.
-Though understandably grief-stricken, she responded with inspiration and generosity.
-With funds from the newly-established Ted, Audrey, and George Grenier Foundation, she created HOPE Network to be an affirmation of life.
-A passionate, “Feminist for Life.”
+In 1978, Gail Grenier Sweet tragically lost her parents and young brother in a car accident.
+Despite the understandable grief, she responded with resilience and compassion.
+Utilizing funds from the newly established Ted, Audrey, and George Grenier Foundation, she founded Hope Network as a celebration of life and an embodiment of hope.

 Evolution of a mission